tiendungid1/API_Of_Schat_App/web-socket/README.md

 2. Emit the **User authentication** event and send the access token to the server.

-3. If the authentication is successful, emit the **Online** event and send the email of user to the server.
+3. If the authentication is successful, server will emit the **Get all conversations data** event and send data to client.

-4. To get all the conversations of user, emit the **Get all conversations data** event.

-5. After completing 4 steps above, listen to all other web socket events in the list below (from **Group messaging** to **Search users and groups**).
+4. Listen to all other web socket events in the list below:

+-   Group messaging
+-   Private messaging
+-   Start new private chat
+-   Create new group chat
+-   Search users and groups
+-   Search messages
+-   Update group name
+-   Leave group
+-   Delete group

 ### The other events